 Barbados also has incredible opportunities for snorkeling and scuba diving, where you can see amazing marine life such as sharks, dolphins, sea turtles, flying fish, barracudas, and more.

 Of course, Barbados also has the picture-perfect beaches you would expect to find in the Caribbean.
-Along with a safe, chilled vibe and world-class hotels, it’s the perfect destination for your next tropical holiday.
+Along with a safe, chilled vibe and world-class hotels, it’s the perfect destination for your next Caribbean holiday.

 Contribution by: Lora of Explore With Lora.